zamazan4ik/awesome-pgo/article/article.md

 There are some situations, when you may want to avoid using LTO with PGO:

 * Weak build machines.
 LTO (even in ThinLTO mode) consumes a large amount of RAM on your build machines.
 That means if your build environment is highly memory-constrained - you may want to use PGO without LTO since PGO usually has lighter RAM requirements for your CI.
 (TODO: add Linux distribution examples here in the build scripts)
 * Compiler bugs.
-Sometimes PGO does not work for some reason with LTO (like [this](https://github.com/rust-lang/rust/issues/115344) and [this](https://github.com/rust-lang/rust/issues/117220) bug in the Rustc compiler).
+Sometimes PGO does not work for some reason with LTO (like [this](https://github.com/rust-lang/rust/issues/115344) and [this](https://github.com/rust-lang/rust/issues/117220) bugs in the Rustc compiler).
 Even without PGO enabling LTO can bring multiple bugs - e.g. check YugabyteDB LLVM [fix](https://github.com/yugabyte/llvm-project/commit/64d871949eb23145af7b97cb13feaeeeee7ab39a).

 I have several examples of how LTO improves performance: